 Kaiolohia (Shipwreck) Beach

 Make sure you screenshot a map of the location of this beach, because phone service or GPS may not help you get out to this spot!
 But it is worth it nonetheless.
-Shipwreck Beach is approximately a 30-minute, four wheel drive out from Lanai City.
+Shipwreck Beach is approximately a 30-minute, four-wheel drive out from Lanai City.
 The beach is an 8-mile stretch that has multiple wrecked ships in view, including a WWII oil tanker.
 The beach also has views of Molokai and Maui.

 Lanai Cat Sanctuary

-The Lanai Cat Sanctuary is a nonprofit offers a fun way to hang out with cats and kittens while supporting local efforts to save the cats and protect the birds!
+The Lanai Cat Sanctuary is a nonprofit that offers a fun way to hang out with cats and kittens while supporting local efforts to save the cats and protect the birds!

 Pu’u Pehe, also recognized as Sweetheart Rock, has a rather tragic story in Hawaiian folklore but is a stunning spot nonetheless.
-It is approximately a 15 to 20 minute hike up to have a view of the landmark that overlooks Hulupoe Bay.
+It is approximately a 15 to 20-minute hike up to have a view of the landmark that overlooks Hulupoe Bay.
 You may also have the chance to see wild pods of spinner dolphins!

 Maui is for the eloping couple who doesn’t mind some tourism and crowds but can also find escape in the natural beauty this island provides.
 It is regarded as the number one island for viewing the humpback whales in the winter months.
 Many recognize Maui as the island for honeymooners, which makes it a great place to tie the knot and then relax in paradise!

 Maui is known as the best island to see the humpback whales!
 Prime season for seeing these beautiful creatures is in late January to early March.
 If you’re planning on getting married in Hawaii in these months, taking a boat tour to whale watch is an absolute must.